jeremiegirault/swift-evolution/proposals/NNNN-flatten-void.md

 test<Void>() {}
 ```

 While being possible to remove `Void` from the caller perspective, it is a bit trickier from the callee side if the argument is used.
-Let's consider :
+Let's consider:

 ```
 func test<T>(t: T) {